Outdoor bedding options for your horse’s run or in-and-out.

 There are tons of choices for your horse’s bedding in his outdoor in-and-out, and sometimes you just need to see what’s available in your area, and what works with your budget.

 In a nutshell, crusher dust is the byproduct of some quarry operations and is a fine gravel/dirt mix.
 It drains well and is very durable, and is easy to pick manure from.
-Some horses may not like to roll on it, so it’s not appropriate for a horse’s only bedding/footing option.
+Some horses may not like to roll on it, so it’s inappropriate for a horse’s only bedding/footing option.

 This vegetarian option is, in fact, not made from hogs.
 It’s the term used to describe wood bark and fibers, usually shredded.
-While very absorbent, this can be a problem in wet weather as the bark and fibers fill up and expand, not really draining the water.
+While very absorbent, this can be a problem in wet weather as the bark and fibers fill up and expand, not draining the water.
 This is not readily available in some parts of the country.

 Regular old shavings.